giridhar7632/Three.js/10-materials-and-textures.md

 ### MeshNormalMaterial

-This material uses the magnitude of the x/y/z values of the faces’ normal vectors to calculate and set the red/reen/blue values of the colors displayed on the face.
+This material uses the magnitude of the x/y/z values of the faces’ normal vectors to calculate and set the red/green/blue values of the colors displayed on the face.

-> How it works? - x is `red`, y is `green`, and z is `blue` so things facing to the right will be `pink`, to the left will be `aqua`, up will be `light green`, down will be `purple`, and toward the screen will be `lavender`.
+> How does it works? - x is `red`, y is `green`, and z is `blue` so things facing to the right will be `pink`, to the left will be `aqua`, up will be `light green`, down will be `purple`, and toward the screen will be `lavender`.

 ```js
 const geometry = new THREE.BoxGeometry(2, 2, 2)